unccd/Prais4-reporting-manual/SO3.md

 Key actions for reporting population vulnerable to drought hazard are as follows:

 1. **Select tier of vulnerability assessment based on data availability**: Parties are encouraged to opt for one of the three Tiers of VA based on data availability.
 In the absence of data to calculate the minimum Tier 1 VA, Parties may use the default data.
 National/regional data products used to calculate the DVI should comply with the specifications listed in table 21.
-If Parties use national/regional data products, they should follow Steps 2 to 4 below:
+If Parties use national/regional data products, they should follow actions 2 to 4 below:

 2. **Factor normalization**: factors for each vulnerability component should be normalized before they can be compared and aggregated, as the vulnerability factors used are all measured using different units.

 3. **Derive the DVI components**: the aggregated values for each of the three DVI components are calculated as the arithmetic mean of the normalized factors.

-4. **Calculate the DVI**: the three components – social, economic and infrastructural – derived in the previous steps are used to produce the DVI by calculating their mean value.
+4. **Calculate the DVI**: the three components – social, economic and infrastructural – derived in the previous steps are used to produce the annual DVI values by calculating their arithmetic mean value.

-5. **Verify the results**: aware of the fact that the DVI method has not yet been validated at the local or national scale, Parties may verify the appropriateness of the default factors and add relevant ones as needed before officially submitting estimates for UNCCD reporting.
+5. **Verify the results**: aware of the fact that the DVI method has not yet been validated at the local or national scale, Parties should verify the appropriateness of the default factors and add relevant ones as needed before officially submitting estimates for UNCCD reporting.

-6. **Generate reports**: once verified by the Parties, the data and supporting narrative for the reporting and baseline periods should be officially submitted to the UNCCD.
+6. **Save form and submit for review**: once verified by the Parties, the data and supporting narrative for the period assessed should be marked as “In Review” and saved prior to review by the UNCCD.

-### 3.3.7.
-Further reading

-- Good Practice Guidance for National Reporting on UNCCD Strategic Objective 3.
-Chapter 3.
-Level 3 Indicator (<https://www.unccd.int/sites/default/files/documents/2021-09/UNCCD_GPG_Strategic-Objective-3_2021.pdf>).